emmanuelgonz/emmanuelgonz.github.io/_research/phytooracle.md

 ---

-PhytoOracle (PO) is a series of modular, scalable phenomics data processing pipelines.
-Each pipeline is unique to a proximal sensor.
-PO currently support RGB, thermal, PSII chlorophyll fluoresence, and 3D laser scanner data.
-PO allows for time-series, multimodal analysis of plant phenomic data, which is currently a bottleneck in the plant science community.
+PhytoOracle (PO) is a series of modular, scalable phenomics data processing pipelines; each pipeline is unique to a proximal sensor.
+Currently, PO support RGB, thermal, PSII chlorophyll fluoresence, and 3D laser scanner data-- allowing for time-series, multimodal analysis of plant phenomic data, which is currently a bottleneck in the plant science community.
+Although originally developed for processing data collected with the [Field Scanalyzer (also referred to as "the gantry")](https://youtu.be/da2gKRdMeXY).

 <p align="center"><img src="https://github.com/emmanuelgonz/emmanuelgonz.github.io/raw/master/images/lettuce_data_examples.png"></p>